Victorian Certificate of Applied Learning

-The Victorian Certificate of Applied Learning (VCAL) is a 'hands-on' option for students in Years 10, 11, and 12 and is a credential awarded to secondary school students who successfully complete year 11 and 12 in the Australian State of Victoria since 2002.
-The VCAL gives students practical work-related experience, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.
-Like the Victorian Certificate of Education (VCE), VCAL is an accredited senior secondary school qualification.
+The Victorian Certificate of Applied Learning (VCAL) was a 'hands-on' program for students in Years 10, 11 and 12 that was available from 2002 to 2023.
+It has now been superseded by the VCE Vocational Major and the Victorian Pathways Certificate.
+The VCAL was an Applied Learning certificate awarded to secondary school students in the Australian State of Victoria who chose the VCAL as an alternative to the Victorian Certificate of Education for the practical work-related experience, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work that it offered.

-Further information in regards to attaining a VCAL can be found on than the Victorian Curriculum and Assessment Authority.
+Like the Victorian Certificate of Education (VCE), VCAL was an accredited senior secondary school qualification developed by the Victorian Curriculum and Assessment Authority (VCAA).

+VCAL was delivered at three levels: Foundation, Intermediate and Senior.

 VCAL is a practical education stream, where students may work in a trade or part-time job on some days of the week and supplement this by doing a set course at school.

 In 2012, the Victorian Liberal/National Coalition, under the leadership of Ted Baillieu made large funding cuts (over $300m) to the TAFE public education system, a major deliverer of VCAL courses for the youth and mature aged students, and cut funding to Secondary school VCAL programs.
 This resulted in students being unable to access many courses and job losses for VCAL providers for secondary schools.

-Cancellation
+Replacement

+In November 2019, the Victorian Government commissioned a review into vocational and applied learning at school.
+The review was led by John Firth, a former head of the VCAA.
+The report that resulted from the review was published in November 2020, and included a finding that 'Victoria should move to an integrated senior secondary certificate, with vocational education embedded in the Victorian Certificate of Education (VCE).'